The Judgment Collection Process for California Landlords

 - COURT EXAMINATION OF JUDGMENT DEBTOR: If you do not know specific personal information about the other party, a Court Examination of Judgment Debtor can be served to the defendant.
 The court will order the other party to come to the court and answer questions under oath concerning his/her property or income.
 A subpoena can be included with the Court Examination of Judgment Debtor, requesting the debtor to bring specific documents (ie. bank records, automobile titles, etc.) with them to court.
 FEE: $125.00

-If you have a judgment and have not able to collect on it, give us a call at (800) 866-8685.
-One of our trained collection professionals can speak with you to help get you paid.
-For more information on the collection services we offer, click here.
+If you have a judgment and have not been able to collect on it, give us a call at (800) 866-8685.
+One of our trained collection professionals can speak with you to help get you paid at no out of pocket expenses to the landlord.
+For more information on the California Court Judgment Collection services we offer, click here.